- 1950: 34 baby girls named Sherida

 - 1949: 71 baby girls named Sherida [peak]

 - 1945: 26 baby girls named Sherida [debut]

 A mystery/suspense novel called The Sign of the Ram by Margaret Ferguson.
 It was published in 1944 became a best-seller.

 It was set in pre-World War II Cornwall and the central character was Leah St. Aubyn, a wheelchair-bound poet who was the (young) matriarch of the well-off St. Aubyn family.
 Leah became increasingly vengeful and manipulative over the course of the story, and one of her targets was her secretary Sherida Binyon, who Leah thought was having an affair with her husband Mallory.

 In 1948, the novel was made into a movie — mainly as a vehicle for actress Susan Peters, who had been a rising star in Hollywood before becoming a paraplegic due to a hunting accident.
 Actress Phyllis Thaxter played the part of Sherida.
-The movie didn’t do well in theaters, but it pushed the usage of Sherida up to peak levels.
+The movie didn’t do well in theaters, but it boosted the usage of Sherida to peak levels.